10000 lumen flashlight: Fenix LR35

 Rating: 4 stars ★★★★

-3 stars would be too low, but 5 stars too high.
-4 stars… hmmm maybe.
 I think it’s a great flashlight for what it has to offer, but there are definitely some cons.
-One of the first thing you’ll notice is the packaging.
+One of the first things you’ll notice is the packaging.
 Mine arrived in a non-optimal condition.
 The UI isn’t my favorite with mode memory.
 This could be fine as long as you have shortcuts to Turbo and Low, but the LR35R doesn’t.
 Also, Eco mode is just too high (50 lumens) and Low mode is even 450 lumens.
-Runtime is pretty decent with 2*21700 batteries.
+The runtime is pretty decent with 2*21700 batteries.
 When the batteries are low you’ll get about 7 more hours to replace them, before the Low Voltage Protection kicks in.
 With all these little ‘nuisances’ I can’t give it 5 stars, especially not for the price, but 3 stars is still a bit harsh..
 Maybe 3.5 stars?

 Fenix LR35R for sale